frakappa/cp-notes/Debugging.md

 #define dbg(x) cout << #x << " = " << (x) << "\n";
 ```

-It may also be useful to use `assert(condition)`, to assert the a condition `condition` holds.
+It may also be useful to use `assert(condition)`, to assert that a condition `condition` holds.
 If it doesn't, the program is terminated with a runtime error.

 References:
 - [USACO guide](https://usaco.guide/general/debugging-checklist)